katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/browser-based-recorder-videos.md

  > * This feature is available for Chrome, Microsoft Edge (Chromium-based), and [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
 > * This feature supports Test Suite and Test Suite Collection execution.

-The below section guides you on configuring your Browser-based Recorder in project settings and viewing videos.

-## Configure Browser-based Recorder

-To use Browser-based Video Recorder feature, you need to enable it in Katalon Studio and install a third-party library (FFmpeg) for video encoding.
+To use browser-based recording feature, you need to enable it in Katalon Studio and install a third-party library (FFmpeg) for video encoding.

-### Enable Browser-based Video Recorder in Katalon Studio
+## Enable Browser-based Recorder in Katalon Studio

 1. Go to **Project** > **Settings** > **Execution** to open the Execution view.
 2. In the **During Execution Options** panel, enable Video Recorder by checking **Record Video during execution**.